 - The first way: If you have a pair that fits well, measure that, and seek online for the same measurements and size.

-- The second way: Measure your palm and overall hand.
-Then take the numbers and seek online how these “translate” to glove sizes.
+- The second way is: Measure your palm and overall hand.
+Then, take the numbers and find how these “translate” to glove sizes online.
 Use the online shop chat to define the accurate glove size for your case.
-While sizes vary, in general, a small scale usually means something between 6.5-8 inches, the medium is from 7 to 9, and broad is 8 to 10.6 inches.
+While sizes vary, a small scale usually means something between 6.5-8 inches, a medium is from 7 to 9, and a broad is 8 to 10.6 inches.

 We wish you plenty and happy hiking trips!